 GI NPs in most settings assist with or co-manage procedural schedules.
 The extent of independent procedure performance depends heavily on state scope-of-practice law, hospital credentialing, and the individual practice’s model:

-• Independent colonoscopy / flexible sigmoidoscopy – performed by NPs in a subset of practices, particularly academic centers and high-volume community practices; requires additional training, collaborative practice agreement update (in supervised states), and explicit Board of Nursing approval; evidence shows NP outcomes equivalent to physician outcomes for routine screening procedures
+- Independent colonoscopy / flexible sigmoidoscopy – performed by NPs in a subset of practices, particularly academic centers and high-volume community practices; requires additional training, collaborative practice agreement update (in supervised states), and explicit Board of Nursing approval; the comparative evidence, largely drawn from flexible sigmoidoscopy, shows no significant outcome difference between non-physician and physician endoscopists

 GI NP certification and credentials